Sahithireddy-03/Excel-sales-analysis/README.md

 TOOLS & TECHNIQUES:
 Data Cleaning: TRIM, Remove Duplicates, and Data Validation.

 Analysis: XLOOKUP for data merging and IF/AND logic for business rules.

 Summarization: Pivot Tables to aggregate revenue by region and product.

-Visualization: Interactive PivotCharts and Slicers for dynamic reporting
+Visualization: Interactive PivotCharts and Slicers for dynamic reporting.